-“Physics for me was a good preparation for spiritual study, since I felt qualified at that point to say what was or wasn’t possible from the perspective of science,” said Larson.
+“Physics for me was a good preparation for spiritual study since I felt qualified at that point to say what was or wasn’t possible from the perspective of science,” said Larson.
 “It wasn’t long before I became serious about spiritual practice, and not long from then that I discovered Higher Self Yoga.”

-“For me the number one issue in self-care is the tendency—by birth and personality—to neglect my physical and emotional health through over-focus on the mind,” said Larson.
+“For me, the number one issue in self-care is the tendency—by birth and personality—to neglect my physical and emotional health through over-focus on the mind,” said Larson.
 “Higher Self Yoga makes clear the danger of this imbalance and helps me to return the focus instead to a natural point of balance—the Heart.”

 As Larson found, life both in and out of the home are equal opportunities for service, as well as a way to connect towards that Higher Self.
 Likewise, as we connect with our hearts and our Higher Selves, we are better able to find insight and, in many ways, be able to use the struggles and stresses of life as a way forward on the path of self-transformation.

-“HSY is oriented first and foremost on the heart, as the organ of growth and self-transformation,” says Larson.
-“Whether it be to overcome obstacles in work or relationships; or to deepen insights into one’s psychological patterns or potential for growth; or perhaps to explore a deeper understanding of the Cosmos and one’s role in it; all of these are given a sure path forward unlike any other—in Higher Self Yoga.”
+“Higher Self Yoga is oriented first and foremost on the heart as the organ of growth and self-transformation,” says Larson.
+“Its for overcoming obstacles in work or relationships or deepening one’s insights into psychological patterns or potential for growth — or perhaps even exploring an understanding of the Cosmos and one’s role in it.
+All of these are given a sure path forward unlike any other in Higher Self Yoga.”

 Like what you see?
 Subscribe to our newsletter and never miss a post!